 Currently, China, Japan, other Pacific Asian economies and India are the main driving force behind the increase in seaborne dry bulk trades and the demand for dry bulk carriers.
 Demand from such economies has driven increased rates and vessel values.
-Conversely, a negative change in economic conditions in any Asian Pacific country, but particularly in China or Japan, as well as India, may have a material adverse effect on our business, financial condition and results of operations, as well as our future prospects, by reducing demand and the resultant charter rates.
-In particular, in recent years, China has been one of the world's fastest growing economies in terms of gross domestic product.
+Conversely, a negative change in the world's fastest growing economies in terms of gross domestic product.
 We cannot assure that such growth will be sustained or that the Chinese economy will not experience a material decline from current levels in the future.
 Our financial condition and results of operations, as well as our future prospects, would likely be adversely affected by an economic downturn in any of these countries as such downturn would likely translate into reduced demand for shipping services and lower shipping rates industry wide.
 As a result, our operating results would be materially affected.